freesig/test_rendy/docs/src/tri_tutorial.md

         }

 ```
-Tells rendy that this will be reused so it can be cached in memory.
+Tells rendy that nothing has changed in the command buffer so we don't need to call draw since nothing is different.
 ```rust
         PrepareResult::DrawReuse
     }